redux-saga/redux-saga/docs/basics/DispatchingActions.md

 # Dispatching actions to the store

 Taking the previous example, let's say after each save, we want to display some message in our UI in order to inform the user the operation has completed.
-For simplicity, w'll omit the failure case
+For simplicity, we'll omit the failure case.

 ```javascript
 import api from './path/to/api'